Jonathan-Evey/book-shelf/README.md

 -   full review of applications accessibility

+-   update notes and reviews to save formate of how they were typed.
+-   add dates to when a note or review was added.
 -   add a default book cover image if one is not found with googles API.
 -   Remove a book from shelf. (toggle option from menu, and then select the book to remove).
 -   Filter by genres.